Showing 14 posts by Joel C. Farrar.

 Michigan retailers have long lamented what they perceive as an un-level playing field in their battle with online retailers, and the state government estimates that hundreds of millions of dollars in tax revenue is not collected every year on online purchases.
 If a recently passed law has its intended effect, sales tax collections on online purchases should experience a surge.
 Read More ›

-The Michigan Department of Treasury has issued a release (available here) that highlights new developments affecting Michigan's individual income taxes for tax year 2014.
+The Michigan Department of Treasury has issued a release (available here (We have identified that the following link is no longer active, and it has been removed)) that highlights new developments affecting Michigan's individual income taxes for tax year 2014.
 The release notes the changes that Treasury has made to several forms, including Michigan Form MI-1040 and Schedule 1 (Additions and Subtractions).
 The release also notes that certain credit, deduction, and exemption amounts have been adjusted for inflation for tax year 2014.
 Finally, the release includes a number of reminders and announcements, including a reminder regarding the option to pay individual income taxes electronically.
 Please contact a member of Foster Swift's State and Local Tax (SALT) Practice Group if you have questions regarding Michigan taxes.

 The Internal Revenue Service recently announced that it has begun a new audit initiative to test taxpayers’ compliance with Section 409A of the Internal Revenue Code.
 Section 409A applies complex rules to “deferred compensation,” which generally includes compensation that is payable in a year after the year in which it is earned.
 This includes benefits provided under traditional nonqualified deferred compensation plans, such as SERPS and phantom stock plans, as well as some bonus and severance benefits and benefits provided under typical employment and consulting agreements.
 Read More ›